 Showcasing the power of contemporary work in a historical architectural setting, the Fang Family Launchpad is both a physical space in the museum loggia and a program highlighting emerging and midcareer artists with rotating, site-adapted installations.

-Image: My House, My Tomb, 2015/2021, by Afruz Amighi (American, b.
+Image: Installation view of My House, My Tomb, 2015/2021, by Afruz Amighi (American, b.
 Iran, 1974).
 Steel with fiberglass mesh, metal chains, and LED light.
-Lent by the artist. © Afruz Amighi.
-Photograph courtesy of the artist.
+Lent by the artist.
+Photograph © Asian Art Museum.